tiavina-mika/tongasoa/README.md

 ## Changelog

-See the [CHANGELOG.md](./CHANGELOG.md) file for the history of changes.
+See the [CHANGELOG.md](https://github.com/tiavina-mika/tongasoa/blob/main/CHANGELOG.md) file for the history of changes.
-# tongasoa
-Typescript npm package template